Selbyville in Sussex County, Delaware — The American Northeast (Mid-Atlantic)

 Construction of the present church was commenced in 1911 following the relocation of the older structure.
 A new parsonage was constructed as well.
-Total cost of the church and parsonage was approximately $25,000.
-Completion of the project was celebrated at a dedication service on July 14, 1912.
+Total cost of

 Location.
 38° 27.574′ N, 75° 13.4′ W. Marker is in Selbyville, Delaware, in Sussex County.
 Marker is on Church Street (Delaware Route 17) near Church Avenue, on the left when traveling east.
 Touch for map.
 Marker is in this post office area: Selbyville DE 19975, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Home of John G. Townsend, Jr. (about 800 feet away, measured in a direct line); John McCabe (approx. 0.4 miles away); Frankford United Methodist Church (approx. 4.1 miles away); St. Martin's Church (approx. 4.7 miles away in Maryland); Old Sound Methodist Church (approx. 4.8 miles away); Antioch Camp Meeting (approx. 5 miles away); Dagsboro (approx. 6.2 miles away); Prince George's Chapel (approx. 6.2 miles away).
 Touch for a list and map of all markers in Selbyville.